 In addition to the benefits a bed skirt can have on the look and feel of your space, it can also have a more functional benefit.
 A bed skirt long enough to reach the floor will also allow you to use the space under the bed to store things out of sight but easily accessible.

-A bed skirt can be tailored to a number of different ways.
+A bed skirt can be tailored to many different ways.
 They can be found either with pleats or in a flat panel, gathered into ruffles.
 Some skirts combine several layers of coordinating fabrics for a multi-faceted appearance.